JohnNmiMa/DocumentViewing/README.md

 #### Installation

-1. clone the repository: `git clone https://github.com/jettagozoom/DocumentViewing.git DocumentViewer`
+1. Clone the repository: `git clone https://github.com/jettagozoom/DocumentViewing.git DocumentViewer`
 1. cd into the new repository: `cd DocumentViewer`
 1. Install the bower packages: `bower install`
 1. Run a web server to serve up the app.
 The http-server from npm works great.